prolic/HumusUser/README.md

 # HumusUser Module for Zend Framework 2

+This module is deprecated in favour of ZfcUser.
+Most differences are reintegrated in ZfcUser.

 The HumusUser module is a user registration and authentication module for Zend Framework 2.
 Out of the box it uses NO storage adapter at all.